-Mitigation: During the enrollment process, individuals will be given information about the program and contact information for the program staff in case they have questions.
-Individuals will be able to contact program staff if corrections to the information reported is needed.
+Mitigation: As part of each individual project's enrollment process, individual participants will be given information about the project and contact information for the project's staff in case they have questions.
+Individual participants will be able to contact the individual project's staff if corrections to the information reported is needed.